SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 Pinkie squeezes back.
 "I know I'm not the most serious of people usually, but I'm always here for you if you need anything."

-I can hear the genuine smile radiating from her statement.
+I don't need to look at her to see her genuine smile.
+I can hear it.

 *Oh, what I have I done?
 What should I say?*

 "Thank you… thank you."

-We just lay there in silence, eventually I get comfortable enough and start playing little hand games with her.
-The room stays silent, with the occasional outburst of muffled giggles coming mostly from Pinkie Pie.
+We just lie there in silence.
+Eventually I get comfortable enough and start playing little hand games with her.
+The room stays silent, except for the occasional outburst of muffled giggles coming mostly from Pinkie Pie.

 I stop fiddling around as I feel her scooting closer.